watsonmw/fe2-intro/docs/overview.md

 loop, at a constant 50 times per second.

 The colour space is 12-bit for a total of 4096 colours, but only 16 of these can be used at any one time.
-A clever scheme is used to get the most of out of these 16 colours.
+A clever scheme is used to get the most out of these 16 colours.
 A virtual palette with space for up to 62 colours is created.
 As new colours are requested by the renderer, they are recorded in the virtual palette.
 Items added to the draw list reference these virtual colour indexes.
 Later these will be resolved to real HW palette entries.
 An array of 4096 slots is used to keep track of which virtual colours are used so far in a frame.
 At each point in the array, allocated